Mary Rolleston

 Elizabeth Mary Rolleston (30 March 1845 – 4 June 1940), known as Mary Rolleston, was a New Zealand homemaker, political hostess and community leader.

-She was born as Elizabeth Mary Brittan in Castleton, Dorset, England in 1845.
+She was born Elizabeth Mary Brittan in Castleton, Dorset, England in 1845.
 Her parents were Joseph Brittan, a surgeon and newspaper proprietor, and Elizabeth Mary Brittan (née Chandler).
 She had five siblings, two of whom died in infancy and a fortnight after the birth and then death of the last child in 1849, her mother herself died.
 The surviving siblings were Joseph (Joe), Arthur, and Frances (Frank).
+She attended Mrs Thomson's School for Young Ladies in Christchurch.

 Mary Brittan married William Rolleston on 24 May 1865 at Holy Trinity Avonside.
 She died in Christchurch on 4 June 1940.